 Most inkjet printers are limited to 8½ x 11 or 8½ x 14 for size.
 Many photos are only 4 x 6 or 5 x 7.
 One way to save money is to use 8½ x 11 paper cut in half for printing photos.

-The heavier the weight the better.
+In my experience the heavier the weight the better.
 Refer to your printers user manual to find the max paper weight.
 But unlike a laser printer, weight has little impact on quality of inkjet printers.

 Paper Finish